AckerlyXu/heima/articles/sql-database/sql-database-aad-authentication.md

 * PolyBase cannot authenticate by using Azure AD authentication.
 * Azure AD authentication is supported for SQL Database by the Azure Portal **Import Database** and **Export Database** blades.
 Import and export using Azure AD authentication is also supported from the PowerShell command.
 * Azure AD authentication is supported for SQL Database and SQL Data Warehouse by use CLI.
 For more information, see , [Configure and manage Azure Active Directory authentication with SQL Database or SQL Data Warehouse](sql-database-aad-authentication-configure.md) and [SQL Server - az sql server](https://docs.microsoft.com/cli/azure/sql/server).
+* Azure AD authentication is supported for SQL Database and SQL Data Warehouse by use CLI.
+For more information, see , [Configure and manage Azure Active Directory authentication with SQL Database or SQL Data Warehouse](sql-database-aad-authentication-configure.md) and [SQL Server - az sql server](https://docs.microsoft.com/cli/azure/sql/server).

 ## Next steps
 - To learn how to create and populate Azure AD, and then configure Azure AD with Azure SQL Database, see [Configure Azure AD with Azure SQL Database](sql-database-aad-authentication-configure.md).